diegozr1/OwnFront/README.md

 ### Speed up your start

-This is a frontend template to quick start every project you make, this is an open source template to speed up a completely free and flexible frontend app development
+This is a frontend template to quick start every project you make, this is an open source template to speed up a completely free and flexible frontend app development.

-This one includes the best practices for the frontend development of the modern web.
+It includes the best practices for frontend development of the modern web.

 ## How to use

- - **i.** Download or clone the repo
+ - **i.** Download the zip file or clone the repo

   	```
   	git clone https://github.com/zdr00/OwnFront.git